djvill/APLS/doc/how-to-use/troubleshooting.md

 | -------- | ----------- | -------- |
 | You get the error message "HTTP Status 404". | This indicates that you've misspelled `labbcat` in the URL (which is case-sensitive). | Navigate to <https://apls.pitt.edu/labbcat> |

-![A Google Chrome browser window that shows https://apls.pitt.edu/Labbcat in the URL bar, with the page showing the text "HTTP Status 404 – Not Found.
+{% include screengrab.html src="troubleshooting/tomcat-404.png" alt='A Google Chrome browser window that shows https://apls.pitt.edu/Labbcat in the URL bar, with the page showing the text "HTTP Status 404 – Not Found.
 Type: Status Report.
 Message: The requested resource [/Labbcat] is not available.
 Description: The origin server did not find a current representation for the target resource or is not willing to disclose that one exists.
-Apache Tomcat/9.0.68"]({{ '/assets/screengrab/troubleshooting/tomcat-404.png' | relative_url }})
+Apache Tomcat/9.0.68"' %}

 ### "Server IP address could not be found"